chrismile/PyCoriander/README.md

 ## Install with setuptools

-To install the library as a Python module, the following command must be called in the library directory.
+To install the library as a Python module, the following command must be called in the repository directory.

 ```sh
 python setup.py install